 Pat wasn’t sure why the dealer was talking like this.
 They’d only known each other a week.
 This dialect that was meant to make someone feel more comfortable was making Pat feel more and more nervous instead.
 This wasn’t a good way to start.
 It could very well be the end.

 “It’s just that I don’t recognize the cards, that’s all.
 I’m distracted.
-Do you have others?”
+Do you have another set?”

 Pat didn’t want to be distracted.
 Return-home money was riding on this game.
 Play it well and Pat was gone.
 Play it badly and Pat stayed, a slave.
 Sure they treat their “visitors” well here, but certain freedoms would disappear, along with Pat’s identity cards.
-Only the spirits knew what can happen when someone has no name, no birthdate, and they weren’t telling, as usual.
+Only the spirits knew what could happen when someone has no name, no birthdate.
+They weren’t telling, as usual.